Cherry Blossoms in Tokyo 2025 - A Brief Guide to Hanami Culture & List of Popular Spots

 INOKASHIRA PARK

+Inokashira Park is a popular hanami destination in Tokyo.
 Many cherry trees are around the Inokashira pond and there is a boat ride available on the pond.
 Three different boats are available with different prices.
-Be prepared for a long wait in cherry blossoms season.
+Be prepared for a long wait during the cherry blossoms season.

 Access: 5-minute walk from Kichijoji Station